Mayan Cichlid Fish – Everything You Need To Know

-The minimum size of a Mayan cichlid fish’s aquarium should be 208.2 liters, and it can go as far as 560 liters.
+The minimum size of a Mayan cichlid fish’s aquarium should be 208.2 litres, and it can go as far as 560 litres.
 Since the species is large in size, it can only healthily function in large aquariums.
 It is also suitable for its aggressive personality type.

 Unless these fish are being quarantined because of the risk of them being infected, they shouldn’t be kept in an isolated tank or aquarium.
 They need to interact with other members of the same or different species.

 The Mayan cichlid inhabits the middle and lower levels of the water column.
 It uses the middle level to interact with the other fish and behave as a social animal.
 It can also use this level to hunt but is capable of utilizing the lower level and digging into the substrate for hunting when fresh animal prey isn’t readily available.